Neukiru/bpe-continue/README.md

 - `vocab_size` counts the whole final vocabulary, including any added tokens folded in at step 3.
 A tokenizer with 50,000 model tokens and 256 added tokens starts from 50,256.
+- `vocab_size` is a ceiling rather than a quota.
+Training also stops when no pair of tokens repeats often enough to be worth merging, so a small or homogeneous corpus can produce fewer new tokens than you asked for.
+This is the same behaviour as ordinary BPE training.
 - Continued training can only make the tokenization of a given text shorter or leave it unchanged.
 It cannot repair a base tokenizer whose *pre-tokenizer* splits your text badly, since word boundaries are fixed before BPE runs.